Oncology Nurse Training and Certificate Program Overviews

 Master's Degree in Oncology Nursing

 Some institutions make a distinction at the master's degree level in oncology training between a clinical nurse specialist (CNS) and a nurse practitioner (NP).
-There are schools that consider nurse practitioners to be one kind of clinical nurse specialist, while other schools offer separate oncology specialties.
-However, the coursework for both of these job titles is much the same.
-The main differences are that the NP program may have additional or different courses, especially related to clinical practice.
-Similarly, an NP program may require more residency hours.
+Some schools consider nurse practitioners to be one kind of clinical nurse specialist, while other schools offer separate oncology specialties.
+However, coursework for both job titles is much the same.
+The main differences are the NP program has additional or different courses, especially related to clinical practice.
+Similarly, an NP program requires more residency hours.
 Some institutions offer courses, or even specializations, in cancer care for children; however, most programs focus on the adult population.

-Although there may be a few differences in coursework for the NP and CNS programs, most courses are similar across the board.
-Master-level oncology courses may include topics in:
+Although there are a few differences in coursework for the NP and CNS programs, most courses are similar across the board.
+Master-level oncology courses include topics in:

 - Cancer treatments, chemotherapy